“I’m just getting older. It’s normal to lose hearing. There’s nothing I can do about it.”

 4. Unmanaged Anxiety or Depression

-Furthermore, there is a similar circular relationship between anxiety & depression and tinnitus.
-Tinnitus is a type of hearing loss in which a person hears a ringing, thumping, buzzing or other sound that has no physical explanation.
+Furthermore, there is a similar circular relationship between anxiety and depression, and tinnitus.
+Tinnitus is a type of hearing loss in which a person hears a ringing, thumping, buzzing, or other sounds that have no physical explanation.

 Studies have shown that tinnitus can cause anxiety and depression.
-But it also appears that anxiety and depression makes the tinnitus worse.
+But it also appears that anxiety and depression make the tinnitus worse.

 Do you feel caught in a vicious cycle?
 Know that treating one or more of these conditions involved can stop the downward spiral.

 5. Paget’s Disease